PinkShnack/TEMUL/doc/polarisation_vectors_tutorial.rst

     >>> atom_positions2 = np.asarray(atom_positions2).T

-We then use the original, ideal positions "atom_positions2" and the refined positions "atom_positions2_refined" to calculate and visualise the polarisation in the structure.
+We then use the original (ideal) positions "atom_positions2" and the refined positions "atom_positions2_refined" to calculate and visualise the polarisation in the structure.
 Don't forget to save these arrays for further use!